Bech-Bodson Ministry: Foreign policy

 The foreign policy of Luxembourg in the 1950s was dominated by the question of European construction.
 European unification represented an existential challenge for a country as small as Luxembourg.
 Joseph Bech, the master of Luxembourgish diplomacy, quoted a saying to justify his government's reserves with regards to the abandoning of sovereignty that the European cause required: "While a fat man grows thin, a thin man dies."

 The French National Assembly's refusal on 30 August 1954 to ratify the treaty establishing the European Defence Community, seemed initially to block the process of integration.
 However, the danger that after the failure of the EDC, France and Germany would lead their own policy caused the Benelux countries to retake the initiative in the European project.
-At the Messina Conference (1–3 June 1955) submitted a memorandum in which they proposed a common market.
+At the Messina Conference (1–3 June 1955) they submitted a memorandum in which they proposed a common market.
 Luxembourg played only a minor role in the Messina initiative.
 Bech was worried about the extension of supranationality, and was wary of the prospect of totally free circulation of goods and persons.
 The memorandum was mostly the work of his Belgian and Dutch colleagues, Paul-Henri Spaak and Johan Willem Beyen.
-At the negotiations of Val Duchesse, which prepared the path for the Treaty of Rome, the Luxembourgish government sent a small delegation led by the former minister Lambert Schaus.
+At the negotiations of Val-Duchesse, which prepared the path for the Treaty of Rome, the Luxembourgish government sent a small delegation led by the former minister Lambert Schaus.

 Luxembourg found itself in a vulnerable position.
 It brought little to a common market of 150 million people, as its main industry, the steel industry, was already integrated in the European Coal and Steel Community.
 Its small population and the backwardness of its farming industry led it to demand special treatment which provoked the irritation of other countries.
 Luxembourg feared that in a common market, Luxembourgish agriculture, which had benefited from protectionist measures since the Zollverein, would be devastated by foreign competition.
 In addition, the free circulation of people inside the European Community risked increasing in an uncontrolled manner the number of foreigners in Luxembourg, who already constituted 11% of the population and 27% of the workforce in 1956.
 Luxembourg finally obtained two exception clauses in an annex to the treaty of the common market.
 The first stipulated that during a transition period of 12 to 15 years, the Grand Duchy could limit the import of certain agricultural products.
 Nevertheless, the Luxembourgish government had to pledge to take “all structural, technical and economic measures to enable the progressive integration of Luxembourgish agriculture in the common market”.
 The other clause required that the regulations of the Commission concerning free circulation of workers take account of the “particular demographic situation” of Luxembourg.